dxlliv/planner/README.md

 ### Configuration

-This planner isn't drag & drop because it worked for me as it is.
 If you know how to properly edit a .json file, it will be simple.

-Read the [documentation](https://dxlliv.github.io/ig-planner/docs) for further info.
+Read the [documentation](https://dxlliv.github.io/ig-planner/docs/) for further information.

+## Development

+I'd like to make this tool accessible to all the people with an intuitive interface, directly from the browser, without installing any software or changing a single line of code.
+Said so, feel free to support the project.